nrfconnect/sdk-nrf/samples/bluetooth/mesh/chat/sample_description.rst

 Models
 ======

-The following table shows the Bluetooth mesh chat composition data for this sample:
+The following table shows the Bluetooth Mesh chat composition data for this sample:

    +---------------+
    |  Element 1    |